 Of all the resources available to a broadcast network newsroom, it seems the one in the least supply is the ability to indulge in free thinking.
 The kind of free-thinking that would allow the producer to build a daily roundup of content that isn’t drawn predominantly from the emergency services, courthouse steps, PR or newswire.

 As the Facebook saga begins to dominate the headlines, we find ourselves evaluating Facebook and other socials media outlets for their value as a news outlet and the value of the news they publish.
 At least, that’s what we should be measuring.

 Why We Turn To Other Sources

 The news wires that predominantly feed mainstream media are pretty much the same, hence the content is consistent when you tune into those media.
-Perhaps that’s why people turn to different media, one they have previously believed to offer more diverse and relevant information for them, tuned as it is algorithmically by tech monitoring to their activity.
+Perhaps that’s why people turn to different media, one they have previously believed to offer more diverse and relevant information for them, tuned as it is algorithmically by tech monitoring to the individual’s activity.

 If the Trump era taught us anything it’s that the social media machine is extremely vulnerable to manipulation and abuse not just by the actual host platform, but by anyone with an agenda to serve.
-Catfishing the lonely and lovelorn, peddling disinformation to serve political agendas or spoofing information about vaccines, social media platforms do not monitor content or have to meet the same editorial regulations that traditional media do.
-The content on social media platforms is increasingly being recognised as dubious, unreliable and sometimes flat out incredulous.
+Catfishing the lonely and lovelorn, peddling disinformation to serve political agendas, or spoofing information about vaccines, social media platforms do not monitor content or have to meet the same editorial regulations that traditional media do.
+The content on social media platforms is increasingly being recognised as dubious, unreliable, and sometimes flat-out incredulous.

 Let Journalists Do What They Do